renanfranca/renanfranca.github.io/_posts/2023-05-22-stepping-into-vue-enhancing-the-user-experience-in-jhipster-lite.md

 ## Hexagonal Architecture Challenges

-An interesting challenge I faced during this development was maintaining the principles of Hexagonal Architecture while programming the front-end.
+An interesting challenge I faced during this development was maintaining the principles of [Hexagonal Architecture](https://renanfranca.github.io/how-did-i-earn-money-to-fix-an-issue-from-an-open-source-software.html#study-hexagonal-architecture) while programming the front-end.
 There were instances where I made mistakes that contradicted the architectural concepts, but I was fortunate to have a code reviewer who pointed out these discrepancies and clearly guided me on what should be done.

 I have come to appreciate the value of Hexagonal Architecture in isolating the application's core logic from external concerns.
 The experience also underscored the importance of clear and open communication in collaborative development.

 ## Making Improvements

-These following changes have significantly improved the user experience by maintaining the state of module properties across different pages.
+The following changes have significantly improved the user experience by maintaining the state of module properties across different pages.
 The use of a repository for managing module parameters has also enhanced the efficiency and reliability of the code.

 ### Part I: ModuleParametersRepository.ts and LocalStorageModuleParametersRepository.ts